Real Estate

 The amount of lead that will dissolve into drinking water will largely depend on the chemistry of the source water, such as pH, alkalinity, water temperature, water hardness, length of water pipe, and the amount of time that water is in contact with a contaminated material such as a water pipe.

 How can corrosive water possibly cause health-related problems?
-In water systems containing metal from pipes to fittings, aggressive water can break down metal, allowing copper, lead, or other metals to dissolve into water.
+In water systems containing metal from pipes to fittings, aggressive water can break down metal components, allowing copper, lead, or other metals to dissolve into water.

 Lead Test Kit